 1. The Official Bird of the Society is the Phoebe, because of its preference for covered wooden bridges as nesting and feeding places.

 1. Society publications shall contain this notice: "The material herein shall not be reproduced without prior written permission from the Society."

-1. Proposed amendments to these By-Laws shall be submitted to the Executive Board in writing, signed by not less than ten voting members.
+1. Proposed amendments to these Bylaws shall be submitted to the Executive Board in writing, signed by not less than ten voting members.
+Executive Board members may submit proposed amendments, signed by not less than ten voting members, but only one Executive Board member, (the one presenting the proposal,) can be one of the ten signers.
 The Board shall then approve or disapprove the proposed amendments.
 The President shall then submit the proposed amendments to the members at the next regular meeting of the Society, under New Business.
-The Recording Secretary shall read the proposed amendments, together with the Board's approval or disapproval.
-If the Executive Board has approved the proposed amendments, then a majority vote of the voting members present shall be sufficient to adopt the proposed amendments.
-If the Board has disapproved the proposed amendments, then a two-thirds vote of the voting members present shall be necessary for the adoption of the proposed amendments.
+The Recording Secretary shall read the proposed amendments together with the Board's approval or disapproval.
+If the Executive Board has approved the proposed amendments, then a majority vote of the voting members present, including Executive Board members, shall be sufficient to adopt the proposed amendments.
+If the Board has disapproved the proposed amendments, then a two-thirds vote of the voting members present, including Executive Board members, shall be necessary for the adoption of the proposed amendments.

 APPENDIX B: SAMPLE TREASURER'S REPORT

 BALANCE ON HAND: October 1, 20XX $24,616.16

 Note: All funds are invested in the XYZ National Bank of Pennsylvania.

 TOTAL MEMBERSHIP: October 1, 20XX 481